 Why might you want to buy a coupon?
 Remember that coupons allow you to avoid production.
-640 If you currently hold two coupons, for example, and if you had the example of production costs 641 shown in table 7(a), then the production costs of ninth and 10th units are saved, and the last 642 unit that you must produce is the eighth unit (so that your production of 8 + 2 coupons = 10).
-643 The production cost of the eighth unit is 141.
-Thus, if you can buy a coupon for less than 141, 644 it might be a good idea because it would allow you to save the production cost of 141.
-More 645 specifically, if you buy a coupon for 120, you save the production cost of 141 and thus make 646 a profit of 21(= 141 - 120) because of the lower costs that you incur.
-In this case, you will 647 produce seven units and hold three coupons.
-Note that the same logic applies when you buy an 648 additional coupon to save the production cost for each of seventh, sixth, ..., first units.
-649
+If you currently hold two coupons, for example, and if you had the example of production costs shown in table 6(a), then the production costs of ninth and 10th units are saved, and the last unit that you must produce is the eighth unit (so that your production of 8 + 2 coupons = 10).
+The production cost of the eighth unit is 141.
+Thus, if you can buy a coupon for less than 141, it might be a good idea because it would allow you to save the production cost of 141.
+More specifically, if you buy a coupon for 120, you save the production cost of 141 and thus make a profit of 21(= 141 - 120) because of the lower costs that you incur.
+In this case, you will produce seven units and hold three coupons.
+Note that the same logic applies when you buy an additional coupon to save the production cost for each of seventh, sixth, ..., first units.

 Why might you want to sell a coupon?
-Continuing the illustration based on the previous exam-650 ple, suppose that you currently hold six coupons with the corresponding production costs shown 651 in table 7(b).
-The production costs from fifth to 10th units are saved and the last unit that you must 652 produce is the fourth unit (so that your production of 4 + 6 coupons = 10).
-The production cost 653 of fifth unit is 75.
-If you can sell a coupon of the fifth unit at a higher price than 75, it might be a 654 good idea because these sales revenue exceeds the production cost for the fifth unit.
-For example, 655 if you sell a coupon for the fifth unit at a price of 120, even if you incur the additional fifth unit 656 production cost of 75, you would still make a profit of 45(=120-75) on the sale.
-In that case, 657 you would produce five units and hold five coupons.
-Note that the same logic applies when you 658 sell an additional coupon for each of sixth, ..., 10th units.
-659
+Continuing the illustration based on the previous example, suppose that you currently hold six coupons with the corresponding production costs shown in table 6(b).
+The production costs from fifth to 10th units are saved and the last unit that you must produce is the fourth unit (so that your production of 4 + 6 coupons = 10).
+The production cost of fifth unit is 75.
+If you can sell a coupon of the fifth unit at a higher price than 75, it might be a good idea because these sales revenue exceeds the production cost for the fifth unit.
+For example, if you sell a coupon for the fifth unit at a price of 120, even if you incur the additional fifth unit production cost of 75, you would still make a profit of 45(=120-75) on the sale.
+In that case, you would produce five units and hold five coupons.
+Note that the same logic applies when you sell an additional coupon for each of sixth, ..., 10th units.

-G60 Trading rules for coupons
+Trading rules for coupons